 Fr.
-Ted Hochstatter was ordained a priest on May 24, 1980 after finishing theological training at St. Meinrad School of Theology in Indiana.
-He served as a diocese priest for his first 13 years in the diocese of Peoria, Illinois.
+Ted Hochstatter was ordained a priest on May 24, 1980 after finishing theology studies at St. Meinrad, Indiana.
+He served as a diocesan priest for his first 13 years in the diocese of Peoria, Illinois.
 He was born on August 7, 1949 and grew up in North Central Illinois, on a rented farm where his father worked hard to raise corn, beans, oats, cows, pigs, and chickens.
-His father called it the “ All American Farm”.
+His father called it the All American Farm.
 He realized his calling to serve as a missionary through the inspiration of Mother Teresa whom he met in Rome on Sept.
 15, 1990.
-He responded to her invitation to work with her communities throughout the world beginning in Rome and Albania from 1993 to 1995.
+He responded to her invitation to work with her communities throughout the world beginning in Rome and Albania in 1993.

 On December 3, 1995, with his hands in the hands of Mother Teresa, Fr.
-Ted Hochstatter pledged the vow that she asked of all members of her order—a day that Fr.
+Ted pledged the vow that she asked of all members of her order, a day that Fr.
 Ted will always remember.
 Kneeling before Mother, Fr.
-Ted promised “whole-hearted, free service to the poorest of the poor”, to take no salary, keep no savings, and having nothing of his own.
+Ted promised whole-hearted, free service to the poorest of the poor, to take no salary, keep no savings, and have nothing of his own.
 To this day, Fr.
 Ted is still working with the Missionaries of Charity, the order that Mother Teresa started.

 In his room, he lived out of a suitcase.
-When he visited parishioners, he carried whatever he needed for mass in a backpack, from communion wafers to his vestments.
+When he visited his people, he carried everything he needed for the Sacraments in a backpack.
 His hands had to be free to climb.
 The mountains were snow-capped almost year-round, but the altitude never bothered him.
-The air was so clean and beautiful, he just got adjusted to it.
+The air was so clean and beautiful.
+He happily adjusted to it.
 Villages could be several hours apart along unmarked mountain trails.
-So the Reverend Hochstatter got children to lead him until he memorized the way.
-The families learned to adapt and survive in the harsh climate and those harsh conditions, and so did Fr.
+So Fr.
+Ted asked the youth to guide him until he memorized the way.
+The people learned to adapt and survive in those harsh conditions, and so did Fr.
 Ted.
 There were no stores, doctors, or clinics.
 The Communists had destroyed all the churches and replaced them with prisons.

 Child mortality is high in Albania but so is longevity.
-If you survived your childhood, you were strong and lived a long life.
-Look at Mother Teresa – look how strong she was.
-She died in 1997 after her 87th birthday and that was after spending the last 50 years of her life selflessly caring for outcasts, children, the ill and the dying.
-While working with Mother Teresa in Albania, Father Ted made a trip to Rome, and on November 29, 1995, he concelebrated Holy Mass with Pope John Paul II in his private chapel.
-After mass, John Paul II gave Father Ted two rosaries.
-Father Ted asked him, why two rosaries?
-The Pope answered, “I give double for Albania”.
+If you survive your childhood, you are strong and you live a long life.
+Look at Mother Teresa ??? how strong she was.
+She died in 1997 after her 87th birthday and that was after spending the last 60 years of her life selflessly caring for outcasts, children, the sick and the dying.
+While working for Mother Teresa in Albania, Father Ted made a trip to Rome, and on November 29, 1995, he con-celebrated Holy Mass with Pope John Paul II in his private chapel.
+After mass, Pope John Paul II gave Fr.
+Ted two rosaries.
+Fr.
+Ted asked him, “Why two rosaries?”
+The Pope answered, “I give double for Albania.”

-After serving with Mother Teresa in Albania, he returned to the USA and served in the Alleluia Community of Augusta, Georgia until 1998 when he went back to Missionary work in the West Indies.
+After serving with Mother Teresa in Albania, Fr.
+Ted returned to the USA to rest.
+He served in the Alleluia Community of Augusta, Georgia and then went back to Missionary work in the West Indies.
 On July 2, 2001, he left for Uganda, East Africa where he taught at St. Paul’s Seminary in Kabale, after which he taught in Kampala for the Missionaries of The Poor and the Sisters of Mother Teresa.
-From there he moved over the border into Nairobi, Kenya, East Africa where he remains to this day.
-His work consists of teaching and assisting in retreats for the Contemplative Evangelizers of the Heart of Christ as well as helping the young people get out of the Kibera Slum and other slums of the Nairobi area.
-He tries to provide them with housing, food, education, medical needs, religious instruction, and whatever else is necessary to try and give them a proper life.
-He also teaches at the seminary.
-This past year 8 of his students were ordained deacons and 3 others were ordained priests to help carry on carry on the work of God.
+He was then invited to Nairobi, Kenya, East Africa where he remains to this day.
+His work consists of teaching and assisting in retreats for the Contemplative Evangelizers of the Heart of Christ as well as helping young people get out of the Kibera Slum and other slums of the Nairobi area.
+He tries to provide them with housing, food, education, medical needs, religious instruction, and whatever else is necessary.
 He also continues to work with the Sisters of Mother Teresa, giving them the sacraments and classes.
 The Sisters give poor youth to Fr.
 Ted since they know he takes good care of them.

-He thanks God for the gift of knowing Mother Teresa and being with her a number of times, as well as the privilege of concelebrating mass with Pope John Paul II in his private chapel and sharing some personal time with him afterwards.
+He thanks God for the gift of knowing Mother Teresa and being with her a number of times, as well as the privilege of con-celebrating Holy Mass with Pope John Paul II in his private chapel and sharing some personal time with him afterwards.
 Fr.
 Ted has known two saints–and now he wants to be one.